nicholeragsdale/Plutarch_Women-of-Ceos/Nichole-Plutarch-paper.md

 ## Introduction

 The "Women of Ceos" is one of many essays in Plutarch's collection of essays, *On the Excellence of Women*.
 This work was originally written in Ancient Greek in the 2nd Century BCE.
-The version of the text that I worked with was translated by Frank Cole Babbitt, published in 1931. [^babbitt] I am publishing this digital edition of Plutarch's essay "The Women of Ceos" from _On the Excellence of Women_ under an open license, with documentation.
+The version of the text that I worked with was translated by Frank Cole Babbitt, published in 1931. [^babbitt] A transcription of Babbitt's translation was published as HTML in the early 21st Century by Bill Thayer. [^Thayer] I am publishing this digital edition of Plutarch's essay "The Women of Ceos" from _On the Excellence of Women_ under an open license, with documentation.

 [^babbitt]: Babbitt, Frank Cole, trans. *Plutarch's Moralia*, Vol. 3, 172a-263c (Heinemann, 1931).
+[^Thayer]: Thayer, Bill.
+“Plutarch • On the Bravery of Women — Sections I‑XV.”
+LactusCurtus. http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Moralia/Bravery_of_Women*/A.html.

 ## Plutarch